gllrmzndm/GUILLERMO/_posts/2022-03-28-Using-yarn-instead-of-npm.md

  npm install --global yarn
  ```

- and use `yarn create-react-app my-app` to use yarn as packagemanger.
+ and use `yarn create react-app my-app` to use yarn as packagemanger.
+(Mind the space in `yarn create` part, it isn't a spelling mistake.)

 ## Using yarn e.g. create react-app my-app